The Table of Contents may be found here.

 Before the Age of the Dinosaurs came the Age of the Amphibians, when

 frogs (or their larger ancient ancestors) ruled the earth.
 It would

 have been a friendly world for amphibians, full of swamps in which

 were formed many of the coal beds we exploit today.

 In this chapter, we will look at the earliest fossil-bearing

 formations of the

-Across most of North America, the boundary beneath the Cambrian is not a mere transition to older rock beds.
-The boundary is unconformable, meaning that the beds above it do not appear to be a mere continuation of the beds below it.
+Across most of North America, the boundary beneath the oldest fossil-bearing beds is not a mere transition to older rock beds.
+The boundary is unconformable, meaning that the beds above it do not appear to be a continuation of the beds below it.
 This indicates that the rocks of Cambrian age or later were laid down on a surface eroded into the older rocks.
 This also means that there is a considerable length of geological time, sometimes over a billion years, between the sedimentary beds and the Precambrian rocks beneath them.
-This missing period of time, first recognized by the famed explorer John Westley Powell in the Grand Canyon in 1869, is so distinctive and so widespread across North America that it has been dubbed the Great Unconformity.
+This missing period of time was first recognized in New Mexico by the brilliant geologist, John Newberry, during the Ives expedition of 1857-1858, a full twelve years before it was recognized by John Westley Powell in the Grand Canyon.
+It is so distinctive and so widespread across North America that it has been dubbed the Great Unconformity.